sensible-hq/sensible-docs/readme-sync/v0/best-practices/2000 - portfolio.md

 - Use [Generate upload URL for portfolio](https://docs.sensible.so/reference/generate-an-upload-url-for-a-pdf-portfolio) or [Provide download URL for portfolio](https://docs.sensible.so/reference/provide-a-download-url-for-a-pdf-portfolio) to extract data from the portfolio.
 In these requests, specify the doc types that apply to the portfolio.
 For example, `"types": ["insurance_quote", "insurance_loss_run"]`.
 The API response includes document extractions and their page ranges in the portfolio.

 **Note**: When Sensible  extracts from portfolios, it ignores any OCR settings in document types and uses Google OCR.

 Examples
 ===

-The following example shows extracting three 1-page documents from a portfolio (two car insurance quotes and one loss run).
+The following example shows extracting three 1-page documents from a portfolio.
+The portfolio contains two car insurance quotes and one loss run.

 Config
 ---